Fortune0x0/minecraft-clone-world-generation/README.md

 The libraries must be correctly included and linked with the Visual Studio project before compiling.

 I recommend following the setup video below if you are unfamiliar with configuring GLFW, GLEW, and OpenGL in Visual Studio.
-The video also includes a setup for glm, which is not required for running the game because the project already has its own small game library
+The video also includes setup for GLM, which is not required for running this project because the project includes its own custom math library.
 ### Setup Tutorial

 [![OpenGL Setup Tutorial](images/setup-tutorial.png)](https://www.youtube.com/watch?v=i2-ASsa8wgo&t=746s)